Once the monitor image has been installed, use the docker run

 Exposes the host’s modules directory to the container.
 This is

-required for iSCSI monitoring as the iscsi_tcp
+required for iSCSI monitoring as the iscsi_tcp kernel module is

 required when monitoring iSCSI connections (the monitor automatically